 What are possible risks associated with the study?

 The routine medical and laboratory test will evaluate the safety of the procedures, your medication use, and drug allergies.
 There are no expected risks associated with the interviews or psychological tests other than possible discomfort involved in answering some of the questions.
 The CBT (therapy) offered might make some individuals anxious when discussing trauma, but your therapist will work with you to make the experience manageable.
 D-cycloserine has been used in previous studies with individuals with various disorders.
 Mild side effects are most commonly related with doses greater than 500mg/day, which is ten times the amount that you would receive.

 All treatment is done in an individual format.
 Each session is 90-120 minutes and treatment is done by trained therapists.
 You will receive periodic evaluations throughout the study that will be conducted individually with one of the study clinicians.

 Will I be able to choose which medication I receive?

 No, you will be randomly assigned to one of the medicationconditions.
 However, you will receive regular evaluations of your progress regardless of your medication condition.

 How do I know if I am eligible for the study?

 The best way to find out whether this study is a good fit for you is to call us at 617-358-2250.
 We will ask you some preliminary questions about your concerns, and may schedule a more in-depth assessment at our clinic if it seems like the study may be a good fit

 Where do the study visits occur?

-All study visits occur at Boston University’s Center for Anxiety and Related Disorders at 648 Beacon St, Boston, MA.
-We are located right next to the Kenmore T-stop for easy access by public transportation.
+All study visits occur at Boston University’s Center for Anxiety and Related Disorders at 900 Commonwealth Ave, Boston, MA.
+We are located right next to the St. Paul Street B-Line T-stop for easy access by public transportation.